 Rain, rain, go away!
 And it does just that around here.
 Because of the combination of our high humidity and ocean breezes, summer thunderstorms are common, but rainfalls only last about an hour, leaving sun and fun in the forecast for the rest of the day.
 Fun fact: even though we get more rain than the U.S. average (37 inches), the number of days with measurable precipitation in Myrtle Beach (94) is below average.

 We know you gathered this by now, but we thought we’d wrap up with this reminder if you’re a fair weather fan of the cold stuff.
 As you can imagine, Myrtle Beach averages less than an inch of snow per year (that’s flakes; rarely accumulation) – and if it does actually snow, it falls in January or February.
 And that means you really have 10 months out of the year open to choose from when you book your stay with us!

 Below is an infographic and Q&A on the MyrtleBeach.com website that answers the reoccurring question, “What is the weather like in Myrtle Beach?”
 We’re delighted to share this infographic with you to help you plan for your vacation at Grand Palms Resort:

 Every Day is a Great Day to Visit Grand Palms Resort

-If you have any additional weather questions more information is available on our Myrtle Beach Weather Questions Answered blog post.
-Feel free to submit any additional questions in the comment section.
+If you have any additional weather questions feel free to submit any additional questions in the comment section.
 We’ll be happy to answer them!
 Even more happy to see you on your next vacation to the beach!
 Wonderful weather is in your forecast for your vacation to one of America’s most popular beach vacation destinations.
 To make your reservation, call 888-913-4477.
 Hope to see you soon!